-NRES 737-3 Evolutionary Processes This course is an examination of evolutionary process, including discussions on micro and macro-evolutionary change.
-Emphasis is placed on current evolutionary theories and a critical examination of data analysis.
-Topics vary with the instructor, but normally include molecular evolution, concepts and mechanism of speciation, biogeography and behavioural evolution.
+NRES 737-3 Evolutionary Biology This course is an examination of evolutionary processes, including discussions of micro- and macro-evolutionary change and the underlying behavioural, ecological, physiological, biochemical and genetic variation among individuals upon whihe evolution can act.
+Topics vary with the instructor, and may include: molecular evolution, concepts and mechanism of speciation, adaptions that affect the evolution of organisms, or factors limiting their exploitation of different environments.